firavoyage/blogging/projects.md

   - no ads no stats no comments
   - away from the hustle and bustle
 - transparent algorithm
-  - ranking
+  - preference stats
   - recommendation
-- full featured
-  - songs
-  - podcasts
-  - profiles
-  - albums
-  - etc.
+  - ranking weight
 - local based
   - multi download
   - import and export